aaronland/convert/README.md

 ## Offline mode

 This _should_ work in offline mode.
-It _seems_ to work for me but ServiceWorkers and offline-anything in browsers is fussy and brittle so if you tell me it doesn't work for you I won't be overly surpised.
+It _seems_ to work for me but ServiceWorkers and offline-anything in browsers can be fussy and brittle so if you tell me it doesn't work for you I won't be overly surpised.

 ## Units

-The `bcicen/go-units` package for most conversions but add custom definitions for standard US/North American cooking units like cups, teaspoons and tablespoons.
+The `bcicen/go-units` package is used for most conversions but I've also added custom definitions for standard US/North American cooking units like cups, teaspoons and tablespoons.

 ## Demo